 As a lifetime Seattleite, I was born and raised in the Wallingford neighborhood, and my life has always been filled with children.
 My parents started fostering babies when I was three years old and continued for close to 40 years.
 From a young age I learned about and lived with children with many special needs, truly this was an amazing gift.
 While in college I began a nanny job and brought their children to an amazing preschool, which then lead to a teaching position there, and eventually the preschool director.
 I had taken some time away from teaching and then with the pandemic and the need for teachers, I found myself feeling the pull to come back to teaching.
 With over 25 years of teaching experience, I enjoy creating an environment where children feel safe, have the freedom to explore, develop friendships, and discover the joys of learning.
 In my spare time I love being outside, hiking, long-distance walking, and home remodeling.
 I love to bake sweet treats and hang out with my foster brother.
 I’m happy to be a part of New Discovery and working with a great group of teachers!

-I am so very thrilled to be teaching at New Discovery School.
 Preschool was one of my fondest memories growing up, and I have spent my adulthood chasing that same joy.
 When I was in preschool my mother taught in the classroom next to mine, and I remember writing her letters and delivering them to her classroom.
 The school was very community and family based.
 Memorable moments in preschool included playing with shaving cream, spending time outdoors, making friends and being encouraged to explore creatively.

 In college I spent a lot of time creating and performing in theater.
-It was my joy of performance and narrative that led me to getting my degree in storytelling from Cornell College (the school in Iowa....we were first!).
+It was my joy of performance and narrative that led me to getting my degree in storytelling from Cornell College (the school in Iowa… we were first!).
 When I moved to Seattle, I began working at a Montessori school.
 The materials and philosophy intrigued me, so I went to get my training to be certified to teach in a Montessori classroom.
-I had a lot of fun teaching in a Montessori classroom, but I found myself relishing in the "non-Montessori" moments.
+I had a lot of fun teaching in a Montessori classroom, but I found myself relishing the “non-Montessori” moments.
 The moments of loud laughter, imagination, and unconventional creativity.
 I felt limited teaching within the boundaries of the method.
 That is what led me to New Discovery.
 Upon first walking into the school, I was flooded with my own childhood memory of preschool.
 While New Discovery looks nothing like the school I attended, it embodies the same playful, respectful, and community-based spirit I remember and loved.
 Plus, there are stretchy hammocks here!
-In summary I am overjoyed to be teaching here and I feel lucky and humbled by my opportunity.
+I am overjoyed to be teaching here and I feel lucky and humbled by my opportunity.

 I began teaching American Sign Language at NDS in the fall of 2000, while working as the production manager for a large corporate gift company.
 After moving to a position as office manager for a plumbing company, I jumped at an offer to join NDS as the full-time administrative assistant to the director, while still teaching ASL one day a week.
 Over the years I have taught ASL to many age groups, but my favorite is the preschooler, with their eagerness to learn.
 I enjoy teaching them a new way to powerfully express themselves.